How to Edit HTML in WordPress?

 You can add any type of content like text, images, videos into your WordPress posts.
 You would usually do this from the WordPress editor.

-So, you can edit HTML in WordPress using the two ways above.
+So, you can edit code in WordPress using the two ways above.

 But, how to edit HTML on your homepage?
 Basically, you can add custom HTML from the widget areas.
 Go to Appearance -> Widget.

-From the widget areas, you can edit the HTML of the available widgets or add more widgets from the Custom HTML menu.
+From the widget areas, you can edit the HTML of the available WordPress widgets or add more from the Custom HTML menu.

 CSS (Cascading Style Sheets) applies the style to HTML.
 It is responsible for determining how the web page is presented.